pygeometa Tutorial¶

 The basic pygeometa workflow is:

-1. Create a 'metadata control file' YAML file that contains metadata information
+- Create a 'Metadata Control File' YAML file that contains metadata information

 # show all subcommands